 Once a collection under Seiko, this line became an independent brand in 2017.
 Grand Seiko has always been distinct in design, character, and calibers.
 That is why it was decided to break away from Seiko in order to reach out to a broader audience.

 Grand Seiko watches won’t come cheap though, costing thousands of dollars.
-The quality and prestige is equal to premium Swiss brands, as is the technique of manufacturing the wristwatches.
+However, the quality and prestige is equal to premium Swiss brands, as is the technique of manufacturing the wristwatches.
 They’re all handmade by expert craftsmen and combined with cutting-edge technology.

 The brand uses three movements – mechanical, quartz, and Spring Drive.
 You can expect these movements to be top of the class in precision and reliability.
 They’re encased in the Elegance, Heritage, and Sports collections.

 The brand offers a 3-year warranty in the US, covering any damages to the movement, case, and metallic band.
 The warranty period depends on the country you buy the watch, so make sure of the length before the purchase.

 If you’re interested in more specific information regarding the warranty, servicing, and FAQs, visit Seiko’s dedicated page HERE.

 Conclusion: Seiko Watch Review